mlivernoche/CudaSharper/README.md

 | curand_log_normal_double | GenerateLogNormalDistributionDP | Uses XORWOW; uses double-precision/FP64. |

 The functions that generate double (e.g., curand_normal2) and quadruple (e.g., curand_normal4) tuples will be implemented seperately.

-## Performance

-Performance is very good, as far as I can tell.
-These kernels were written and tested on a GTX 1050 Ti.
-Performance was profiled by NVIDIA Visual Profiler.
-CUDA is best used for large amounts of small data (e.g., tens of thousands or millions of ints) and simple computational operations.
-For example, if you just need to generate 10 random ints, then just use System.Random.

-These kernels are written in such a way that bigger GPUs should be able to make use of more blocks and threads.
-So, running these kernels on a 1080 Ti should be much faster than on the GTX 1050 Ti I am using.

 ## Changelog
 08/18/2017 - greatly improved the performance of the cuRAND functions.